-The map below shows European cities and regions that share Greater Manchester's climate risk type - North West Urban.
+The portal allows us to see European cities and regions that share Greater Manchester's climate risk type - North West Urban.
 They are predominantly inland, urbanised, have relatively low hazard exposure compared to other European cities and regions, are projected to experience increases in very heavy rainfall and have GDP and employment prospects that are above the European average.
-European cities and regions sharing Greater Manchester's climate risk type.